chenhongqiao/argon/README.md

 A fast and scalable online competitive programming contest server powered by cloud native computing.

 Argon is currently under heavy development as [TeamsCode](https://www.teamscode.org)'s next-generation contest platform.
 Not all features are implemented and it's yet far from a finished product.
-This contest platform is expected to appear in TeamsCode's Spring 2023 contest if not later.
+Our current plan is to have this contest server ready by the TeamsCode Summer 2023 Contest.

 ## Packages